For more than a quarter of workers, managing the work and childcare juggling act was their leading cause of stress during the Covid-19 pandemic.

-One option is to either reduce their working hours to fit their current situation, or perhaps split them out.
+One option is to reduce employees' working hours to fit their current situation.
+Another work option is to split employees' working hours.
 Maybe it suits them to work in an evening, instead of the afternoon, or earlier in the day instead of 9-11.

 Failure demand is a huge time stealer – it’s the work that someone has to do because something wasn’t done right earlier on, or the correct system wasn’t in place to prevent the work.